ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 799.69 MB (102.11 million rows/s., 9.27 GB/s.)
 ```

-The client output indicates that ClickHouse almost executed a full table scan despite the [URL column being part of the compound primary key](./sparse-primary-indexes-design#a-table-with-a-primary-key)!
+The client output indicates that ClickHouse almost executed a full table scan despite the [URL column being part of the compound primary key](/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md/#a-table-with-a-primary-key)!
 ClickHouse reads 8.81 million rows from the 8.87 million rows of the table.

-If <a href="https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings/#server_configuration_parameters-logger" target="_blank">trace logging</a> is enabled then the ClickHouse server log file shows that ClickHouse used a <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1444" target="_blank">generic exclusion search</a> over the 1083 URL index marks in order to identify those granules that possibly can contain rows with a URL column value of "http://public_search":
+If [trace_logging](/docs/en/operations/server-configuration-parameters/settings.md/#server_configuration_parameters-logger) is enabled then the ClickHouse server log file shows that ClickHouse used a <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1444" target="_blank">generic exclusion search</a> over the 1083 URL index marks in order to identify those granules that possibly can contain rows with a URL column value of "http://public_search":
 ```response
 ...Executor): Key condition: (column 1 in ['http://public_search',
                                            'http://public_search'])